UntitledsTakenNOOOO/dehacked-attack/README.md

 ANCIENT ALIENS (2016):
 * Stealth Plasma Alien: A 30 HP alien (actually a zombie) with an alien plasma rifle that is nearly invisible until it becomes active.
 Spawns with shotgunners.
-* Alien Guardian: A flying construct that fires salvos of revenant missiles.
-Spawns with lost souls, so be very careful.
+* Alien Guardian: A flying construct that fires salvos of revenant missiles, and can even self destruction.
+Spawns with cacodemons, though is very fragile.
+	* Change: HP upped from 100 to 200.
 * Alien Mancubus: A re-skin of the mancubus with a unique look.
 * Alien Arachnotron: A re-skin of the arachnotron that fires the purple-ish alien plasma used by the stealth plasma alien.